 Homeopathic Medicine: In contrast to drugs, homeopathic medicine is based on the principle of “like cures like” This powerful system of medicine is more than 2000 years old and is widely accepted in other countries.
 Homeopathic medicine acts to strengthen the body’s innate immune responses and seldom has side effects.

 Physical Medicine: A variety of treatments are used to help stimulate the healing process of muscle tissue and the immune system.
-This may include a gentle form of manipulations, the specific use of heat and cold, massage, Bowen therapy and therapeutic exercise.
+This may include acupuncture, along with gentle forms of manipulation, the specific use of heat and cold, massage, Bowen therapy and therapeutic exercise.
 All of these treatments are designed to be non-invasive and gentle.